ubcbraincircuits/onboarding/source/cluster.rst

 conference report, and/or technique presentation using the facilities of the NINC.
 Databinge aims to promote practical training and collaboration among the cluster labs.

 Databinge is at 4:00-5:30 pm on Fridays in Koener F103.
+Check out the `calendar <https://ninc.centreforbrainhealth.ca/community_events>`_ to see the schedule.

 .. attention::
 	There's free pizza!